874bowen/Remotion-Videos/README.md

 ## Conclusion
 Great!
 In this article we managed to create a 15 second video without using any video editing tools just React.
 It's amazing how we can create videos using react, right?
-We also managed the video to Cloudinary in just few steps.